WaterWorks Review Eliminate Vaginal Odor Naturally and Quickly

 What is WaterWorks?

-I did not advocate douching as this forces the bacteria higher up into the vagina, fallopian tubes and womb areas that can lead to a pelvic inflammatory disease, PID.
+Firstly, water works is a special douching tool that allows you to rinse the vagina with fresh water.
+Now I know in previous posts I did not advocate douching as this forces the bacteria higher up into the vagina, fallopian tubes and womb areas that can lead to a pelvic inflammatory disease, PID.
 The beauty of this tool is the position of the holes forces water to run down the vagina, it does not spray up.

 The second therapeutic action of this tool is the fact it is made out of stainless steel.
 As chefs around the globe know, when you handle fish, onions or garlic your fingers stink and washing in soapy water does not always remove the odor!
 To remove the odor chefs use stainless steel.
 They rub their fingers down the blade of a stainless steel knife under running water.